 Sound is a measurable phenomenon created when a source, such as a powerboat engine, causes the air to vibrate.
 In contrast, noise is an individual interpretation of the impact of that sound.
 A sound enjoyed by one may be annoying or even harmful to another.
 Powerboats with high sound levels are almost always considered noisy.
 The Environmental Steward must understand the difference between the two and how sound is quantified.
 The decibel (dB) is the unit used to express sound pressure levels and they are measured on several scales.
-Powerboat sound is tested on the 'A' weighted scale and is expressed as dB (A).
+Powerboat sound is tested on the "A" weighted scale and is expressed as dB (A).
 Sound pressure levels increase at a logarithmic rate (very quickly) while the human ear interprets that increase more slowly.
-As a consequence, each time the number of identical sound sources is double (as with many powerboats at the starting line), the source increases.
-A doubling of the distance from the sound verse to the er causes a los of 6 dB (A).
+As a consequence, each time the number of identical sound sources is doubled (as with many powerboats at the starting line), the sound pressure level measurement is increased by only 3 dB(A).
+Sound levels decrease as the distance from the source increases.
+A doubling of the distance from the source to the ear causes a loss of 6 dB (A).
 Temperature, geography, elevation, humidity and the frequency of the sound waves also contribute to the rate of energy loss.
 Such things as foliage, uneven ground and sea and large obstacles, such as walls, cars or embankments will reflect sound and affect sound levels in the immediate area.